Katharine Pooley: Personal life

 While Pooley is known for her public presence in the design world, she prefers to maintain a private personal life.
 It is known that her home garden is 'one of her happy places,' as well as the family's 'bolthole' in the Lake District, Little Nut Cottage.
 Her family motto is 'Try and you will succeed.'

 Pooley has travelled to 195 countries and summited some of the world's highest mountains.

-Poole met her husband, Daniel a professional tennis player and property developer in 2006.
-They have two sons and live in the English Countryside in a Georgian-era Coach House with their three dogs, cat, guinea pig, 11 ducks, 5 chickens and bees.

 Publications

 In 2017, Pooley published her second book, Journey By Design with the publishing house Assouline.
-It includes a foreword by American singer-songwriter and actress Janet Jackson.
 Her first publication was a cookbook called A Taste of My World, with proceeds from sales dedicated to the work of three different charities.